Atom-iQ/framework/packages/rx-component/README.md

 # Component
-- First thing worth to note is that **Rx UI Suite** is designed in Functional Programming
+- First thing worth to note, is that **Rx UI Suite** is designed in Functional Programming
   and Reactive Functional Programming paradigms and doesn't allow **Class Components**,
   that you probably already know from **Virtual DOM** libraries such as **React**
 - **Rx Component** is just a function, that looks almost the same as **Functional Component**